dhchenx/mmkit-features/doc/example_icd11_library.md

 7. Read ICD-11's post-coordination relationships file

-8. Set the data inside the libarry and save the MMF library.
+8. Set the data inside the library and save the MMF library.

 ### Code example